sebas-tcotd/sebas-tcotd/README.md

 ## Some words about me

 I'm a Front-End developer who likes to do high-quality, good projects.
 Currently, I'm working at that. 👨🏻‍💻 I like Design, UX/UI topics too.
-When I'm not doing fron-end stuff, I'm doing things related to design. 🎨
+When I'm not doing front-end stuff, I'm doing things related to design. 🎨

 This is my place where generally I store my side-projects, like a sanctuary for my work and experimental ideas.